FOREX-Yen rises, yuan pares losses as Sino-U.S. tariffs kick in

 The yen rose around 0.1% versus to dollar JPY=EBS to106.15 in Asian trading.

-The Japanese currency rose around 0.2% to 71.43 versus theAustralian dollar AUDJPY= and advanced around 0.2% to 66.88per New Zealand dollar NZDJPY= .
+The Japanese currency rose around 0.2% to 71.42 versus theAustralian dollar AUDJPY= and advanced around 0.2% to 66.95per New Zealand dollar NZDJPY= .

+Sentiment toward the yuan improved after a private survey onChinese manufacturing in August beat market expectations, andChinese shares managed to rise more than 1% on Monday. urn:newsml:reuters.com:*:nL3N25T0J8

+China's factory activity unexpectedly expanded in August asproduction edged up, the Caixin/Markit Manufacturing PurchasingManagers' Index (PMI) survey showed on Monday, but ordersremained weak, suggesting the improvement could be temporary. urn:newsml:reuters.com:*:nL3N25Q0XL

-In the onshore Chinese market, the yuan CNY=CFXS traded at7.1611 per dollar, versus its previous close of 7.1580.
+In the onshore Chinese market, the yuan CNY=CFXS traded at7.1603 per dollar, slightly weaker than its previous close of7.1580.

 German Chancellor Angela Merkel's conservatives and hercoalition partners held off a surge in far right support in twostate elections in eastern Germany on Sunday. urn:newsml:reuters.com:*:nL5N25S0BI